-- (1) Research or Creative Activity may include empirical, theoretical, or applied research.
-Basic research requires no other justification than the intrinsic good of knowing and understanding.
-There are multiple ways in which research and scholarship are part of the university's commitment to community engagement.
-A scholarly agenda may incorporate community-based participatory research, practice-based research, engaged scholarship, and scholarship of engagement.
-Engaged research is scholarly work done in full partnership with the community.
-It consists of research and application of scholarship for mutual benefits for the institution, community partner, and larger communities (local, regional/state, national, global).
-Research may also establish connections across the disciplines (multidisciplinary), reveal to specialists and nonspecialists alike the larger context of knowledge, and interpret the original research in one's discipline or field.
-Research and creative activity also undergirds effective teaching and facilitates communication of the knowledge of one's discipline or field to students.
+(1) Faculty members are expected to work collaboratively with students, colleagues, practitioners, and other persons within and outside the University in their research or creative activities.
 Proficiency is based on what is typically expected at our benchmark institutions and is further defined by the University's mission statement to be a premier metropolitan research university.
-In order to be evaluated as proficient in research or creative activity, faculty must have developed one or more lines of coherent and focused scholarship consistent with the mission of the College and University and appropriate for their rank and stage of career.
-It is expected, for example, that the research or creative activity will have an impact on the faculty member's field of study that is recognized at a national or international level that is also consistent with their rank and state of career (e.g., those seeking promotion to full professor shall be expected to have a higher level of national and/or international recognition and impact than would be expected at the associate professor level).
-Although quantity of scholarly products alone is not a sole or sufficient criteria, faculty must demonstrate a consistent level of effort that includes publication of their work in outlets consistent with the mission and goals of the university and where at least a portion of that work has been submitted for peer review, with a demonstrated record of favorable review.
-It is also expected that for those faculty whose scholarship is in areas where funding is appropriate that they will demonstrate a consistent record of seeking and obtaining such extramural funding to support their scholarship and related professional work.
-Finally, the demonstration of proficiency as a mentor to students in their development as scholars and researchers (e.g., through students' successful publication of work carried out under the candidate's supervision), although not required for tenure and/promotion can provide additional evidence of proficiency of the candidate in research and creative activity. - (2) Evidence of Research or Creative Activity
+In order to be evaluated as proficient in research or creative activity, faculty members must have developed one or more lines of coherent and focused scholarship consistent with the mission of the College and University and appropriate for their rank and stage of career.
+It is expected, for example, that the research or creative activity will have an impact on the faculty member's field of study that is recognized at a national or international level and that is also consistent with their rank and state of career (e.g., those seeking promotion to Full Professor shall be expected to have a higher level of national and/or international recognition and impact than would be expected at the Associate Professor level).
+Although quantity of scholarly products alone is not a sole or sufficient criterion, faculty members must demonstrate a consistent level of effort that includes publication of their work in outlets consistent with the mission and goals of the University and where at least a portion of that work has been submitted for peer review, with a demonstrated record of favorable review.
+It is also expected that those faculty members whose scholarship is in areas where extramural funding is appropriate will demonstrate a consistent record of seeking and obtaining such extramural funding to support their scholarship and related professional work.
+Finally, the demonstration of proficiency as a mentor to students in their development as scholars and researchers (e.g., through students' successful publication of work carried out under the candidate's supervision), although not required for tenure and/promotion can provide additional evidence of proficiency of the candidate in research and creative activity.

+(2) Evidence of Research or Creative Activity